 Where to Stay: Anantara Algarve Resort Vilamoura

-Victoria Clube de Golfe, to give the course its full title, opened for play in 2004 following a multi-million-pound investment.
-It was the fifth course to be added to the Vilamoura portfolio and designed by the great Arnold Palmer.
+To give the course its full title, Victoria Clube de Golfe opened for play in 2004 following a multi-million-pound investment.
+It was the fifth course added to the Vilamoura golf portfolio and designed by the great Arnold Palmer.
 A good indication of the quality of Victoria is the fact it successfully hosted the 2005 WGC World Cup, an event that saw victory for the Welsh team of Stephen Dodd and Bradley Dredge.
-Not only that but in 2007, the inaugural Portugal Masters tournament was contested on the Victoria course and has returned annually ever since.
-In 2016, it was a three-time major winner, Pádraig Harrington, who took the title.
+In 2007, the inaugural Portugal Masters tournament was contested on the Victoria course and returned annually.
+In 2016, a three-time major winner, Pádraig Harrington, took the title.